GoogleCloudPlatform/cluster-toolkit/community/modules/file-system/DDN-EXAScaler/README.md

 ## Mounting

-To mount the DDN EXAScaler Lustre file system you must first install the DDN Luster client and then call the proper `mount` command.
+To mount the DDN EXAScaler Lustre file system you must first install the DDN Lustre client and then call the proper `mount` command.

 Both of these steps are automatically handled with the use of the `use` command in a selection of HPC Toolkit modules.
 See the [compatibility matrix][matrix] in